 Watch acclaimed American artist Kerry James Marshall discuss his career, work and exploration of black culture

-Sonia Boyce conveys political messages focusing on black representation
+The artist conveys political messages focusing on Black representation

 Filmmaker and actress Zawe Ashton visits artist Lorraine O’Grady in New York City